 Protein is an essential part of any diet.
-It’s great for filling up and building muscle and fortunately for busy (and hungry!) bodies, and many healthy high-protein snacks are foods you can take to work, the beach, on a road trip — pretty much just about anywhere.
+It’s great for filling up and building muscle, and fortunately for busy (and hungry!) bodies, many healthy protein snacks are foods you can take to work, the beach, on a road trip — pretty much just about anywhere.

 But, before you pack your lunch, calculate how much protein a day you should eat.
 The Recommended Dietary Allowance (RDA) for protein is .36 grams of protein per pound of body weight.

-Luckily, there are many healthy, high-protein foods that meet this goal.
+Luckily, there are many healthy, good protein foods to help you meet this goal.
 And while a small cooler will expand your protein snack options somewhat, taking many of these easy healthy snacks with you is as easy as tossing them in your bag.

-Here’s a healthy snack list featuring nine of the tastiest high-protein snacks you can bring just about anywhere.
+Here’s a healthy snack list featuring some of the tastiest protein snacks you can bring just about anywhere.

 1. Hard-Boiled Eggs

-In just over 10 minutes, you can hard-boil a couple of eggs (making sure to cool them in ice water afterward for easy peeling) and you’ve got a high-protein snack at the ready.
+In just over 10 minutes, you can hard-boil a couple of eggs (making sure to cool them in ice water afterward for easy peeling), and you’ve got a good protein snack at the ready.

 Pro tip: Here’s how to make hard-boiled eggs.

-Having a portable cooler or ice pack will come in handy for some protein-rich foods.
-Cottage cheese has a whopping 10.4 grams of protein per 100 gram container.
+Having a portable cooler or ice pack will come in handy for some protein snacks.
+Cottage cheese has a whopping 10.4 grams of protein per 100-gram container.

-Nonfat plain Greek yogurt is another good choice with 6.47 grams of protein per 100 gram container.
-Both high-protein foods can be enjoyed on their own or with fresh fruit.
+Nonfat plain Greek yogurt is another good choice, with 6.47 grams of protein per 100-gram container.
+Enjoy by itself or with fresh fruit.
 Just remember to pack a spoon when you’re on the go.
 You can also try these 12 Creative and Tasty Greek Yogurt Recipes.

-Canned fish is kind of a love-it-or-hate-it protein-rich food.
+Canned fish is kind of a love-it-or-hate-it protein snack.
 If you’re in the former category, be thankful, because a typical 6-ounce can of tuna contains 8.2 grams of protein per ounce, and sardines have 6.9 grams of protein per ounce.
 To put that into perspective, a whole can of tuna contains approximately 48 grams of protein, so it’s not necessary to eat the entire can.

-And since lugging around a can opener is not super convenient, tuna is now available packaged in portable, resealable pouches, making it a much easier high-protein snack to enjoy wherever.
+And since lugging around a can opener is not super convenient, tuna is now available packaged in portable, resealable pouches, making it a much easier protein snack to enjoy wherever.

-You might not think of nuts and seeds as high-protein foods, but pound-for-pound, dry roasted nuts and seeds are not just satisfyingly crunchy, they’re regarded as foods that provide protein and amino acids – which are the building blocks of protein.
+You might not think of nuts and seeds as good protein snacks, but pound-for-pound, dry roasted nuts and seeds are not just satisfyingly crunchy, they’re regarded as foods that provide protein and amino acids – which are the building blocks of protein.

 Yep, those steamed soybean pods you eat at a sushi dinner are a great way to get your daily dose of protein.
-With an impressive 18.4 grams of protein per cup, edamame are an easy mainstay if you’re looking for portable, high-protein snacks.
+With an impressive 18.4 grams of protein per cup, edamame is an easy mainstay if you’re looking for portable, good protein snacks.

 Edamame is also one of the few plant-based complete protein sources, which is great news for vegans and vegetarians.